Contact:

 Gas pipe

 Gas pipes are essential components of the energy supply and run through cities, industrial areas, and infrastructures.
 In construction, during the dismantling of structures, and in industrial plants, handling buried or visible gas pipes requires particular care.
 For safe workflows, precise investigation, controlled exposure, and spark-reduced and low-vibration methods are crucial.
 Depending on the task, tools such as concrete crushers, rock and concrete splitters, hydraulic rock splitting cylinders, steel shears, combination shears, and multi cutters are used, powered by suitable hydraulic power packs.
 The following content compiles fundamental knowledge and practice-oriented guidance for planning, demolition, refurbishment, and occupational safety around gas pipes.
+Compliance with regional regulations, coordinated permits, and continuous gas monitoring form the framework for all activities involving these lines.

-Definition: What is a gas pipe
+Definition: What is a gas pipe?

 A gas pipe is a piping system for transporting combustible gases-typically natural gas, biogas, or liquefied petroleum gas in gaseous state-from the producer or feed-in point to the consumer.
 Gas pipes can be configured as transmission, distribution, or service connection lines and run above ground, buried, or within buildings.
 They are made of suitable materials (e.g., steel or polyethylene), are designed for defined pressure ranges, and contain fittings such as shut-off valves, control, and measuring devices.
 Key requirements concern tightness, corrosion protection, mechanical integrity, explosion protection, and the safe integration into building and industrial environments.